What are IVR Payments and Why Do You Need Them?

 Payments can be securely submitted over any touch tone phone, making it an ideal solution for any customer, regardless of their internet connectivity.

 - Customers dial into your IVR payments line, available 24 hours a day, seven days a week.

-- Customers are welcomed by a customized greeting and then directed through a series of verbal prompts.
+- Customers are welcomed by a customized greeting (in English or Spanish) and then directed through a series of verbal prompts.

 - Customers enter their payment reference number, which might be an account number, invoice number, or policy number.